Kazan: Higher education

 There are 44 institutes of higher education in Kazan, including 19 branches of universities from other cities.
 More than 140,000 students are educated in the city.
 Kazan Federal University (founded in 1804) is third oldest university in Russia after Saint Petersburg State University (1724) and Moscow State University (1755).
-In 2009 KFU got Federal status as main university of Volga Region.
+In 2009 KFU got Federal status as main university of Volga.